embik/ephemeral-debugger-talk/README.md

 - [sample-app](./sample-app/): very, very simple Go webserver that is debugged during the talk.
 - [deploy](./deploy/): deployment manifests for the sample application.
 - [images](./images/): Dockerfile for a [Delve](https://github.com/go-delve/delve) container image, used as part of the talk.
-- [kubectl-debug](./kubectl-debug/): a simple patch to `kubectl debug` that was hacked together in the early days of this talk.

-## Other Resources

-- [embik/kubectl-ephemeral](https://github.com/embik/kubectl-ephemeral): the custom `kubectl` plugin used for launching Delve as ephemeral container.